 - Culex genus mosquitos are common throughout most of the U.S. and can transmit diseases like West Nile virus, chikungunya, dengue, and malaria.
 In Johnson County, West Nile virus is the primary mosquito-borne illness of concern.
 At this time, chikungunya, dengue and malaria are not present locally and tend to occur in more tropical areas.

 - Aedes genus mosquitos are also present throughout the southeastern U.S., and their range extends into the Kansas City metro area.
 The two that can transmit the Zika virus are Aedes aegypti and Aedes albopictus.
 Of the two species, Aedes aegypti is more efficient at spreading Zika because it takes blood meals exclusively from humans, where Aedes albopictus feeds on both humans and other animals.
-In the mosquito surveillance conducted by JCDHE in 2016, no specimens of Aedes aegypti were found in Johnson County, therefore the risk of contracting Zika through a mosquito bite is exceedingly low.
+In the mosquito surveillance conducted by JCDHE, no specimens of Aedes aegypti were found in Johnson County, therefore the risk of contracting Zika through a mosquito bite is exceedingly low.

 Zika would only become a concern in Johnson County if a traveler from an area where Zika is common had the virus and then received a bite from a local Aedes mosquito.
 That mosquito could then pass the virus on to the next person it bites.
 Because local transmission can occur in this way, it is important for Johnson County residents who have been in a Zika-affected area to wear mosquito repellant for three weeks after returning, even if they are not experiencing any symptoms of illness.